github/docs/content/admin/administering-your-instance/administering-your-instance-from-the-command-line/command-line-utilities.md

 {% endnote %}

-If your system is configured correctly, you'll see the following ouput:
+If your system is configured correctly, you'll see the following output:

 ```shell
 Actions was enabled!